AliceTimken/uk-legislators/README.md

 `uk_legislators.csv` contains the name, party, incumbency status, and Twitter screen names (or handles) of Members of Parliament of the UK House of Commons elected in 2019 (2019-2022).

 `uk_legislators.R` is an R code file that was used to create the list of UK MP Twitter accounts by pulling a list of MPs elected in 2019 from Wikipedia and matching it with the most recent Twitter list of UK MP accounts available (provided by @TwitterGov).
-This file also includes mnotes on issues experienced when handcoding the remaining MPs.
+This file also includes notes on issues experienced when handcoding the remaining MPs.

-(Note: The rtweet library can be used by Twitter users without approval, while Academic Twitter requires approval from Twitter.)

 `uk_legislators_full.RData` is an R Data file that includes User IDs for MP Twitter accounts.
 These IDs are permanent, unlike screen names (or handles) that can be changed by individual users.